AslanSN/MongoDB-Getting-Started/README.md

 3. Controller to create the user ·  `'./controllers/users.js'` ·
 4. Controller to delete the user · `'./controllers/users.js'` ·
 5. Controller to return the user · `'./controllers/users.js'` ·
-6. Controller to update the user. `TODO`
+6. Controller to update the user. `'./controllers/putUsers.js`
 7. Server can be lifted and to the previous actions. ✔️

 ## How to run it